ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 Step 2) Updating the CloudFormation Template
 ---------------------------------------------
 The downloaded CloudFormation Template will be used to build a new CloudFormation Stack.
 However, we first need to make some updates to the template.
-In order to allow you to understand how this works, some pertenant information was left out that you must fill in based off informaiton provided to you in a seperate handout.
+In order to allow you to understand how this works, some pertenant information was left out that you must fill in based off information provided to you in a seperate handout.

 The information you must fill into the template is:
 - VPC Id